Title IX Non Discrimination Information

 Hamilton High School Dr. Jeff Franks, firstname.lastname@example.org 951.763.1840

 Hemet High School Mrs. Kimberly Romeril, email@example.com 951.765.5150

 Tahquitz High School Dr. Kari McGowan, firstname.lastname@example.org 951.765.6300

 West Valley High School, Ms. Shannyn Cahoon, email@example.com, 951.765.1600

 or any other staff member.
 In addition, any student who observes any such incident is strongly encouraged to report the incident to the principal, whether or not the alleged victim files a complaint.

 Any school employee who observes an incident of unlawful discrimination, including discriminatory harassment, intimidation, retaliation, or bullying or to whom such an incident is reported shall report immediately to the compliance officer or principal within a school day, whether or not the alleged victim files a complaint.

 Any school employee who witnesses an incident of unlawful discrimination, including discriminatory harassment, intimidation, retaliation, or bullying, shall immediately intervene to stop the incident when it is safe to do so.
 (Education Code 234.1)

 If you feel the school was not able to resolve your complaint,

-The Hemet USD Title IX Compliance Officer is:
+The Hemet USD Title IX Coordinator for student-involved situations is: